 ESG also provides its customers a revenue guarantee to ensure that projects are financially viable, which minimizes risk for customers.
 For organics acquisition, ESG provides contracts ensuring that organics will be at the facility in the quantity and at the quality and cost that the customer specifies.

-The Frederick Winchester Service Authority’s (FWSA) $46.5 million energy performance contract with Energy Systems Group (ESG) included the design and construction of comprehensive energy efficiency and infrastructure improvements at its Opequon Water Reclamation Facility.
+The Frederick Winchester Service Authority’s (FWSA) $47 million energy performance contract with Energy Systems Group (ESG) included the design and construction of comprehensive energy efficiency and infrastructure improvements at its Opequon Water Reclamation Facility.
 The 12.6 million gallon per day enhanced nutrient removal facility has very strict nitrogen and phosphorus removal requirements necessary to help preserve the well-being of the Chesapeake Bay.
-Not only will the project achieve operational savings to cover its cost, but it will also create a revenue stream for FWSA through liquid waste acceptance that will stabilize rates for customers and promote economic development in the city of Winchester and Frederick County area.
+The project created a new revenue stream for FWSA through high strength waste acceptance that has helped to stabilize rates for customers, and it has promoted economic development in the City of Winchester and Frederick County area.

 The Town of Niskayuna, New York partnered with Energy Systems Group (ESG),

 a leading energy services provider, to serve as the prime contractor of a multiyear